That-Dev-Girl-Sites/talks.jhalabi.com/datavis/slides.md

 ---

-# A (fictional) request
+# Once upon a time...

-Sam from the admissions office wants to show a chart of how many students from each department are returning to campus this fall.
+Sam from the admissions office wants to show a chart of how many students from each class are returning to campus this fall.

 Sam gives us... a giant spreadsheet.

 ---

-# Our mission
+# What is our quest?

 Create a custom Gutenberg block to display this chart.